 Traditional pathway of studies from ancient times • Pranayama from ancient texts • Pranayama and prana and bhavana • Introduction and guided practice lahari and nadishodhana pranayama • Prana as the connection between mind and body for wellbeing and self-transformation • Alternate nostril breathing vs. nadishodhana pranayama • Mantras in pranayama • Glossary and references

-A. G. Mohan was a personal student of the legendary yogi Sri Krishnamacharya (1888-1989), for nearly two decades.
-He has immersed himself in extensive traditional studies across wide-ranging subjects from ayurveda to tantra and Samkhya over half a century.
+A. G. Mohan is one of the foremost yoga masters in this era.
+He began his yoga journey in 1971, spending nearly two decades as a personal student of the legendary yogi Sri Krishnamacharya.
+Then he immersed himself in further wide-ranging studies of ayurveda, samkhya, tantra, ancient India dramatics, jyotisha, and more over decades.
 He is the author of several books on yoga, including Yoga for Body, Breath, and Mind, Yoga Therapy, and Krishnamacharya: His Life and Teachings.

-Indra Mohan has been studying, practicing and teaching yoga along with her husband A.G.
-Mohan.
+Indra Mohan began her yoga studies along with her husband, A.G.
+Mohan, in 1971.
 She is one of few people to receive a post-graduate diploma in yoga from Sri Krishnamacharya.
-She is known not only for her knowledge but also for her wisdom and calm presence.
+She is appreciated by students not only for her extensive knowledge and clear teachings, but also for her wisdom and calm presence.
+She has guided many thousands of students over five decades to increase their wellbeing, manage their health problems, and find personal and spiritual transformation.

 Dr. Ganesh Mohan, son of A. G. Mohan and Indra Mohan, was trained from childhood in yoga and other related traditional studies.
 He is a doctor, having trained in both modern medicine and Ayurveda.
 He is the co-author of Yoga Therapy, Krishnamacharya, and Yoga Reminder.
 He directs the Svastha Yoga Therapy and Teacher Training programs as well as other trainings internationally.